 INSTRUCTIONS: If you are on a computer with good graphics, select HIGH QUALITY for the splat quality.
 You can rotate the point cloud with your mouse.
 To pan the scene, right-click on your mouse, which will reorient you.

 ABOUT THIS PROJECT

-Langan Engineering used their Leica Pegasus Two Mobile Sensor Platform to capture this 10 km portion of Cocoa Beach along State Road A1A and State Road 520.
-While the Pegasus Two was capturing the scan while driving the speed limit in Cocoa Beach, it can capture in excess of 55 mph.
+Initially, Langan Engineering used their Leica Pegasus Two Mobile Sensor Platform to capture this 10 km portion of Cocoa Beach along State Road A1A and State Road 520.
+In November 2023, Langan acquired a Leica Pegasus TRK 700 Neo, providing an even sharper capture of A1A than the earlier Pegasus 2 unit.
+While the unit was capturing the scan while driving the speed limit in Cocoa Beach, it can capture in excess of 55 mph.

 ChronoPoints would like to thank Langan Engineering for their support of this effort.

 MemoryScan is dedicated to the late Vivian Lindauer.